Ritesh2k24/Task_4/README.md

 -Launches an EC2 instance with Docker

-Pulls the latest Strapi image from ECR and runs it
+-Pulls the latest Strapi image from ECR and runs it